peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger ShiftLeft(
         int numberBits);

 Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits.
-A value of 1 doubles this value, a value of 2 multiplies it by 4, a value of 3 &times; by, a value of 4 &times; by, and so on.
+A value of 1 doubles this value, a value of 2 multiplies it by 4, a value of 3, by 8, a value of 4, by 16, and in general, a value of N, by 2^N, where N is 1 or greater.

 <b>Parameters:</b>